 County ins & outs - signings, departures and rumours

-Stay up-to-date with the latest player releases, signings and speculation from all the counties.
+With the 2018 season in full swing, stay up to date with the latest player signings, moves and speculation from all the counties.

 Only one overseas player is permitted in the County Championship and One-Day Cup competitions.